GuanhuaWang/SystemPaper/NSDI2017/vCorfu.md

 build a two layer architecture of streams under global log.

 vCorfu sequencer not only track the tail of the global log, but also the tail of each stream.

+client get two address 1) global address 2) stream address.

+Client write to log replica using global address, and write to stream replica using stream ID and stream address.